Jungle-Bus/VapourTrail/README.md

 With the t-rex tiles server running locally you can upload `vapour-style.json` to the online [Maputnik Editor](http://editor.openmaptiles.org) and exported back.

+### Server less static version

+After importing data, adjust the `Makefile` header variables and then run `make dump-tiles`.
+Tiles set will be present in `web/tiles`.

 ## License

 This project has been developed by the [Jungle Bus](http://junglebus.io/) team, a French non-profit organization dedicated to bus public transport in OpenStreetMap.
 Please reuse!